metas-mk/100-days-of-code/r2-log.md

 - Modified Action creator index.js for fetchPosts()
   - This is Bad code and not allowed in Redux!!!
 Action creators must return plain objects.
+  - Leads to error `Error: Actions must be plain objects.
+Use custom middleware for async actions.`

 ```js
 import jsonPlaceholder from '../apis/jsonPlaceholder';